Gamowy/ColorSwap/README.md

 # ColorSwap
-Clone of a popular android game made using C++ & SFML.
+Clone of a popular android game for Windows.
+Made using C++ & SFML.